 If the EI is unable to fulfil a request of an eligible student or parent/guardian to review the student’s records, we can assist at the direction and expense of the EI.
 In such an event where a parent, legal guardian, or eligible student seeks to make changes to the data within our products parents, legal guardians, or eligible students shall follow the procedures established by the EI in accordance with FERPA.
 Generally these procedures establish the right to request an amendment of the student’s education records that the parent or eligible student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
 Parents or eligible students who wish to ask the EI to amend their child’s or their education record should write an EI official (often a Principal or Superintendent), clearly identify the part of the record they want changed, and specify why it should be changed.
 If the EI decides not to amend the record as requested by the parent or eligible student, the EI will notify the parent or eligible student of the decision and of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures would be provided to the parent or eligible student when notified of the right to a hearing.

 In the event we become aware of a data breach or inadvertent disclosure of PII, we shall take immediate steps to limit and mitigate such security breach to the extent possible.
 We will notify a senior member of the affected EIs leadership team, ideally the Principal, Chief Executive or similar.
 This typically will occur within 24 hours of confirmation of the event and would include the known relevant details.
 The EI and we will work cooperatively in determining an action plan, including any required notification of affected persons.
+Additionally, we will comply with all applicable state and federal laws regarding data breach notification and cooperate fully with authorities and the affected EI in determining an appropriate action plan, including any required notification of affected persons.

 In the event of termination of contract to use our products, we work with the EI, in accordance of the terms of the EIs contract, to destroy all student records contained in our systems and then will permanently delete all archival or backup copies of the agency’s or institution’s data.
 We shall not knowingly retain copies of any data or information received from EI once EI has directed us as to how such information shall be returned and/or destroyed.
 Furthermore, we shall ensure that it disposes of any and all data or information received from EI in a commercially reasonable manner that maintains the confidentiality of the contents of such records (e.g. shredding paper records, erasing hard drives, erasing any portable electronic devices).
 At the request of the EI, we will provide a written certification of destruction.